lhaig/godad/README.md

 make run
 ```

-This will fetch a new joke from the API and display it.
+This will fetch a new joke from the API, store it in the database, and display it.
 If the joke has been seen before, it will fetch another one until it finds a new joke.

 ## Development